ahmadrafid98/pacman-cheat-sheet/README.md

 ##  Pacman Guide
-this guide inspired by (https://wiki.archlinux.org/title/Pacman).
+This cheat sheet inspired by (https://wiki.archlinux.org/title/Pacman).

 * synchronizes the repository databases and updates the local packages